brettz9/jtlt/README.md

     current chaining; see also XQuery FLWOR to-do)

 6. Add [XQuery Functions](https://code.google.com/p/jsxqueryparser/source/browse/trunk/jsxqueryparser/XQueryParser.js#1768)
-    (also supporting DOM and JSON where possible) as plug-in.
+    (also supporting DOM and JSON where possible) as plug-in (also any missing from XSLT/XQuery 3.0).
 Also add, if not present among these functions (or in XQuery), add equivalents to XSLT's `document()` and `unparsed-text()` for allowing non-JSON file retrieval (as well as variables/parameters).